 Montefrio is a beautiful white village, located in the rolling hills of the province Granada, Andalusia.
-Recently it was considered by National Geographic as one of the ten villages with the best views in the world.
+It is considered as one of the ten villages with the best views in the world by National Geographic.
 It is indeed a beautiful place and an ideal spot to buy a finca, farm or cottage to enjoy the beauty and the quality of life offered here.
+If you are looking for true Andalusian country life this is a village to explore.
+It’s iconic view is not the only attraction as you can read in our blog!

 Montefrio was also declared a site of national historical and artistic interest.
 It’s history dates way back of which many prehistoric sites can witness, such as the remains of Hippo Nova, the settlement and Megalithic necropolis of Los Castillejos and the dolmens at the Peña de los Gitanos.
 And of course, as elsewhere in Andalusia, the Moors have left their mark.
 The name in Arab for the village is Montefrid.